Soontao/cds-mysql/README.md

 }
 ```

-now, the cds server (`cds run`) should could be connected to the mysql server correctly.
+now, start the cds server (`cds run`), everything is ready!

-depends on the configuration, tenant will be migrated at server startup or first time received CRUD request from client.
+depends on the configuration, the database schema will be migrated at server startup, or first time the cds server received CRUD request from client.

 ---